 Drive approximately 2 hours back to Guilin and visit the Reed Flute Caves to admire the stunning colours of the stalagmites and stalactites.
 It usually takes 1 hour to complete the route and it is very cool inside.
+Take a tour of the South China Pearl Factory, where you will have the opportunity to buy these precious stones.
 Later, enjoy a leisurely walk around Ronghu Lake and visit Sun & Moon Pagodas for a spectacular view over downtown Guilin.